Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 ### Getting a reverse shell

-Now, this process is a bit tricky and took me a while (and a lot of trial/error).
+Now, this process is a bit tricky and took me a while (and a lot of trial and error).
 Here is the step-by-step:

 #### 1. Pre-exploitation

 Get a php reverse shell.
-I personally like [this one from pentest monkey](https://github.com/pentestmonkey/php-reverse-shell).
+I personally like [this one from Pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell).
 Get the file and edit the LHOST and LPORT and put in your own.

-Next, start a netcat listener to your chosen port. `nc -nvlp <LPORT>`
+Next, start a netcat listener to your chosen port: `nc -nvlp <LPORT>`

 #### 2. Travel to the "Templates" section